UniBwM-IFS-AILab/FRICO/maps/instructions_mapping.md

 # Instructions

 1. First take the dump of api call as reference, this should contain all the variables for FOND planning instance
-2. in fond_to_hddl_map.json create mapping to all the HDDL variables that derive from FOND instance .
+2. In fond_to_hddl_map.json create mapping to all the HDDL variables that derive from FOND instance .
 This has to be defined The convention is as Follows, p_is+"VariableTypeInHDDL"+"VariableValueFromFOND"